 - House colors (paint, siding and exterior colors)

 - School information

+The tabs you include may be different than the ones I use, depending on your moving situation.
 Since we are building a home, I have a tab for house plans and room layouts.
 This is my favorite category!
 You don’t know how many times I’ve had to refer to these over the course of our home building process.
 It is so nice to be able to turn to this section quickly.
 Seeing a visual of what the house will look like someday gives me a little hope that we will be done soon!

 Another important tab for me is house colors.
 When I’m out and about buying and picking out things for the new house, I can quickly whip out my binder and use my color samples to color match and make house decisions on the spot.
 This has saved so much time, especially in the paint department!

 If you’re reading this, I can bet that you are the type of person who thrives when life is organized.
 So my final bit of advice for you, from one organizer to another, is that, yes, moving can be stressful, but try to enjoy this time of your life.
 All your belongings may not be in their proper places for a while, but that’s OK.
 They will get there eventually, and you’re the one that sets the deadline.

 Moving means new experiences, new adventures and a new home to decorate.
 It means new friends to make and memories to create.
 Don’t let the uneasiness of disorganization hold you back from enjoying the moment!